Mosul Eye

 Mosul Eye (عين الموصل) is a news blog created and maintained by historian and citizen journalist Omar Mohammed who graduated from Mosul University.
 For more than two years, Mohammed used the blog to report conditions and events in the Iraqi city of Mosul during the occupation of the Islamic State of Iraq and the Levant (ISIL).
 During this time, Mosul Eye was an anonymous blog.

 Mosul was liberated on July 10, 2017, after a battle that lasted for 9 months and 4 days.
 The blog is frequently cited as one of the few reliable sources documenting life under ISIL rule and has been called a critical source of information for journalists and scholars.
 Though anonymous, the blogger and his content were judged to be authentic by experts.
 On 7 December 2017, the blogger revealed his identity as Omar Mohammed.
 In other venues, Mohammed wrote under the pseudonyms Mouris Milton and Ibn al-Athir al-Mawsilli.

 History

 Mosul Eye began on Facebook shortly after the ISIL invasion with the goal of keeping the world updated on what was happening in the city.
-The content is typically written in English and often Arabic, and is mirrored to WordPress.com and Twitter in case the blogger loses access to the Facebook page or it is censored.
+The content is typically written in English and often Arabic, and is mirrored to WordPress.com and X (previously known as Twitter) in case the blogger loses access to the Facebook page or it is censored.